PgBiel/saltdiscordbotbook/permissions.md

 - `global.p.take` -> Grants access to `+p takeuser` and `+p takerole`.
 - `global.p.disable` -> Grants access to `+p disable` and `+p clone`.
 - `global.p.enable` -> Grants access to `+p enable`.

+**Note 2:** To view list of Salt Permissions for a role or user, do `+listperms role/user RoleNameOrUserMention` (If using the `user` option, you can put nothing after it to see your own).
+Not to be confounded with the command `+perms`, to list Discord permissions.

 Now let's switch the topic.
 Permissions.
 Why do I see `global.` in the start of all permission nodes in there [at the permission list]?
 Well, because of custom commands.
 Let me show you.